 The modern world has changed our lifestyle and our habits are draining us quicker than ever before.
 If we want our bodies and brains to have the required energy to do modern work, we have to take care of ourselves.
 Taking good care of your body is the sure way of getting the required energy to maintain a focused and high-performing brain.

-1. Focus on what you put into your body — eat for energy
+Highly energetic people focus on what they put into their body — they eat for energy

-A balanced diet high in fruits and vegetables, lean protein, low-fat dairy and whole grains is what you need for optimal energy.
+A balanced diet high in fruits and vegetables, lean protein, low-fat dairy and whole grains are what you need for optimal energy.